Ailihamu/Disaster_Response_Project/README.md

 5. /app/templates/go.html - HTML file creating the function in the web app for classifying new messages in categories.

 I used both markdown cells and # in the code to help walk through the processes of individual steps.

+## Instruction for Running the Scripts<a name="instruction"></a>

+1. Run the following commands in the project's root directory to set up the disaster response database and ML model.

+    - To run ETL pipeline that cleans data and stores in database python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
+    - To run ML pipeline that trains classifier and saves python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl

+2. Run the following command in the app's directory to run your web app.
+    - python run.py

 ## Results<a name="results"></a>
 A flask web app dash board can be run on the local host, which can show basic visulization of the training data and disaster response message filter.